Meloxicam: Uses, Side Effects, Dangers, and Precautions

 • Naproxen (brand name Aleve)

-Meloxicam is different from these OTC drugs in terms of the chemical compounds it contains.
+Meloxicam is different from these OTC medications in terms of the chemical compounds it contains.
+Meloxicam is legally available by doctor prescription only; it’s much stronger than the OTC NSAIDs.2

 What is Meloxicam Prescribed For?